keptn/.github/profile/README.md

 Keptn is an event-driven orchestration engine for cloud-native apps.
 Started in 2018,
-It uses a declarative approach to build scalable automation for delivery and operations which can be scaled to a large number of services.
+it uses a declarative approach to automate delivery and operations so they can be scaled up to a large number of services.
 Keptn evaluates _Service Level Indicators (SLOs)_ and provides a dashboard, alerts, and auto-remediation for them.
 It also provides [integrations](https://keptn.sh/docs/integrations/) with the Cloud Native ecosystem including _Prometheus_, _ArgoCD_, _CloudEvents_, _Backstage_,
 and many other cloud-native projects.

-Keptn a member project of the [Cloud Native Computing Foundation](https://cncf.io).
+Keptn is a member project of the [Cloud Native Computing Foundation](https://cncf.io).

 **Want to contribute?**
 There is a big community behind Keptn.
 We invite you to join us and participate.
-Connect to the Community on
+Connect to the community on
 [Keptn Slack](https://keptn.sh/community/#slack),
 join [our meetings](https://keptn.sh/community/#meetings),
 participate and [contribute](https://keptn.sh/community/contributing/).